Grawl/Countdown/readme.md

 - Update to another special date after New Year
 - Add some social features *like Facebook, Vkontakte and Twitter buttons*
 - Change background to random in each hit
+- Add link to GitHub, smaller than a regular ribbon-link.